 The sugar loaded and aerated drinks that quench your thirst can cause serious damage to your colon.
 The colon lining, which is already ulcerated, can get more irritated by the bubbles in the drink.
 Moreover, the aerated drinks are loaded with sugar and caffeine, which can make you feel bloated.

 5. Tea And Coffee

 Tea and coffee both contain caffeine, which acts as a stimulant.
-Stimulants increase the transit time through the colon, thereby chafing the lining of the colon.
+Stimulantsi XA substance that makes the mind and body more active or efficient by enhancing or increasing activity of the central nervous system. increase the transit time through the colon, thereby chafing the lining of the colon.
 So, it is best to avoid tea and coffee if you are suffering from ulcerative colitis.

 For some of you, it’s bad news.
 Chocolate contains caffeine and sugar, both of which can highly irritate the innermost lining of the colon.
 Sugar aggravates diarrhea, and caffeine, as mentioned before, increases the transit time through the colon.
 Both these ingredients can aggravate the symptoms.
 So, avoid eating chocolates.